cyon/vuex-pagination/README.md

 Internally, every instance in a component needs to be registered with the central Vuex store.
 Therefore you need to wait for the `$vuexPaginationInitialized` Promise to be resolved.
-After the that, the data from your instance is available.In a test with `vue-test-utils` this could look like the following:
+After the that, the data from your instance is available.
+In a test with `vue-test-utils` this could look like the following:

 ```javascript
 import { createLocalVue, mount } from '@vue/test-utils'